 - The Texas Water Commission acquires responsibility for drinking water, municipal solid waste, and the licensing of radioactive substances from the Texas Department of Health.

 - The Water Well Drillers Board and the Board of Irrigators are merged into the the Texas Water Commission.

 - The Texas Natural Resource Conservation Commission begins operation, bringing together for the first time regulatory programs for air, water, and waste.

-- Congress adopts the federal Safe Drinking Water Act re-authorization.
+- Congress reauthorizes the federal Safe Drinking Water Act.

 - The legislature transfers regulation of water well-drillers from the TNRCC to the Texas Department of Licensing and Regulation.

-- The legislature returns uranium mining, processing, and by-product disposal oversight to the Texas Department of Health.
+- The legislature returns oversight of uranium mining, processing, and by-product disposal to the Texas Department of Health.

 - The TNRCC concludes a Performance Partnership Agreement with the EPA, allowing limited flexibility in federally funded program organization and funding.
 The aim of the agreement is to allocate resources most appropriately throughout Texas on a regional basis.

-- The legislature adopts Senate Bill 1, mandating water conservation planning for large water users and requiring development of drought contingency plans by public water suppliers.
+- The legislature adopts SB 1, mandating water conservation planning for large water users and requiring development of drought contingency plans by public water suppliers.

-- The EPA delegates to Texas the National Pollutant Discharge Elimination System (NPDES) program, becoming the Texas Pollutant Discharge Elimination System (TPDES) administered by the TNRCC.
+- The EPA delegates to Texas the National Pollutant Discharge Elimination System program, becoming the Texas Pollutant Discharge Elimination System administered by the TNRCC.

 - The legislature transfers the functions of the Texas Low-Level Radioactive Waste Disposal Authority to the TNRCC.